 - Am I glad that the initial five days are behind me?
 Yes!

 - Is this an easier process than the former standard for skin rejuvenation treatment of MicroLaserPeel/Profraction?
 Yes!
 Without a doubt!

 - Can we fit this treatment into our busy schedules?
 Yes!

-Although we can do this at any time, obviously less time in the great outdoors and the ability to wear scarves and turtlenecks if doing the neck and decollete is a great help:)
+- Are fall and winter a good season to have this treatment done?
+Yes!
+Although we can do Halo Pro at any time, less time in the great outdoors and the ability to wear scarves and turtlenecks if doing the neck and décolleté is a great help.